UA-ResearchComputing-HPC/ua-researchcomputing-hpc.github.io/Apptainer-Examples/Tensorflow-From-Cuda/README.md

 # Creating Your Recipe

-> For more detailed information on writing your own Singularity recipes, see [Singularity's definition files](https://sylabs.io/guides/3.0/user-guide/definition_files.html) documentation.
+> For more detailed information on writing your own Apptainer recipes, see [Singularity's definition files](https://sylabs.io/guides/3.0/user-guide/definition_files.html) documentation.

 To create your definition file, navigate to your preferred directory on HPC and open a plain text document.
 Name it something descriptive, e.g. ```tensorflow-2.0.0-py36.recipe```.
 This is where we'll write out the blueprints that will be used to create our image.